 Public health is a multidisciplinary field concerned with preventing disease, prolonging life and promoting the health of populations

 This may be a small local community or an entire country, rather than on an individual level.
 Protecting and improving health can be achieved through education, promotion of healthy lifestyles, and research for disease and injury prevention.
 Public health professionals may work on analysing the effect of genetics, lifestyle choices and environmental factors on health, in order to develop interventions to protect and improve health.
-There is a range of employers offering public health roles in local authorities, the NHS, health policy settings, academic research, voluntary/community organisations and international health settings.
-There is a helpful introductory video about public health on YouTube.
+Jobs are available in a range of settings including local authorities and government, the NHS, academic research, charities, private healthcare companies and international health organisations.
+There is a helpful introductory YouTube video on What is Public Health? and you can find out more about the range of employers in this sector through the NHS website.